Digdgeo/GEOG-510/README.md

 Qiusheng Wu Online course

-This is just a test
+This is just a test or not :)

 ## Lectures